reflectoring/reflectoring.github.io/_posts/2019-07-20-maven-scopes-gradle-configurations.md

 {% include sidebar_right %}

-One of the key features of a build tool is dependency management.
-We declare that we want to use a certain library in our own project and **the build tool takes care of downloading it and adding it to the classpath at the right times in the build lifecycle**.
+One of the key features of a build tool for Java is dependency management.
+We declare that we want to use a certain third-party library in our own project and **the build tool takes care of downloading it and adding it to the classpath at the right times in the build lifecycle**.

 Maven has been around as a build tool for a long time.
 It's stable and still well liked in the Java community.